-Boundary Surveys & Land Registry Plans
+Land Registry Plans

 Boundary surveys are undertaken in accordance with Land Registry guidelines.
 General boundary plans are used in the conveyancing process & become one of the title deeds.
 They are used to register a property with Land Registry, define a boundary line between 2 plots or sub-divide a single plot.
 They can also be used to define rights of way and easements over land belonging to others.
 The plans can be annotated with measurements to the boundary line from existing structures or be related to GPS derived national grid coordinates if required.

-General Boundaries
+Land Registry General Boundaries

 Many land owners are surprised to discover that Land Registry plans do not define the exact line of a boundary.
 They are very often based on O.S. mapping that uses a single line to delineate a boundary feature that may be several metres wide (such as a hedge) and are also subject to the O.S. accuracy which is defined as 1.0m for urban areas and 2.5m for rural areas.
 The plans only give an approximation of the location of the boundary.
 These plans are therefore referred to as showing general boundaries.

-In order to define the exact location of a boundary, the deeds of the property can be consulted to see if there are any plans that were drawn up to a recognised scale, with dimensions appended or if there are any descriptions of the boundaries in historic conveyancing documents.
-If these do not exist then the only option is to look at what is on the ground and work out who owns the boundary features, such as walls, hedges, fences etc so that an accurate plan can be surveyed and drawn up.
-This process is made a lot easier if the landowners on both sides are in agreement!
+conveyancing documents can give clues as to where the boundary lies.
+If these do not exist then the only option is to look at what is on the ground and work out who owns the boundary features, such as walls, hedges, fences etc so that a fair and considered alignment for the boundary is reached.
+This process is made a lot easier if the landowners are involved and it is important to understand that compromise is often required on both sides.

 Flying Freeholds